JonathanMa03/Stock-Forecaster/nn-stock-price-dashboard-2025/readme.md

-# Stock Forecaster 🧫📈
+# Stock Forecaster

-A neural‑network–powered stock price forecasting dashboard built in Python, developed during 2025 as part of a personal data visualization and forecasting project.
+A neural‑network–powered stock price forecasting dashboard built in Python, developed during 2024-2025 as part of an academic data visualization and forecasting project, turned into a personal project.

-## 🚀 Overview
+## Overview

 - Fetches historical stock data (e.g. via `yfinance`)
 - Builds and trains a neural network model using PyTorch Lightning